twilight-rs/twilight/twilight-lavalink/README.md

 the [client's `process` method][`Lavalink::process`], which you must call with every Voice State Update and Voice Server Update you receive.

+***IMPORTANT***

+> Lavalink has went to another major API version which changed significantly.
+To establish this clear change and allow porting current bots easier you can use whichever api you prefer.
+See the [v3 module](crate::v3) for more details on this interface.

 ## Features

 ### `http-support`